show_page.php1 : ev01.jpg

 Signalment (JPC #1848505): 14-day-old Duroc pig

 Eye (not present on all slides): Diffusely replacing the corneal epithelium (ulceration) and the superficial 1/3 to 1/2 of the corneal stroma (keratitis) are focally extensive neutrophilic infiltrates admixed with abundant eosinophilic cellular and karyorrhectic necrotic debris and variably sized aggregates of basophilic, mixed bacteria.
-Remaining corneal stromal fibers are disorganized and often separated by increased clear space (edema), reactive fibroblasts, fewer lymphocytes and macrophages, and small caliber blood vessels (vascularization).
+Remaining corneal stromal fibers are disorganized and there is fibrosis with increased clear space (edema), reactive fibroblasts, fewer lymphocytes and macrophages, and small caliber blood vessels (vascularization).
 Diffusely, the bulbar conjunctiva is similarly affected.
-Multifocally, there are colonies of 1 um diameter cocci along the conjunctival surface.
+Multifocally, there are colonies of 1 µm diameter cocci along the conjunctival surface.

 MORPHOLOGIC DIAGNOSIS: 1.
 Adrenal gland: Adrenalitis, necrotizing, acute, multifocal, random, moderate, with eosinophilic intranuclear viral inclusion bodies, Duroc, porcine.